openpracticelibrary/openpracticelibrary/src/pages/practice/team-canvas.md

 ---
 templateKey: practice-page
 title: Team Canvas
-subtitle: "The objective of the Team Canvas is to provide a structured and visual framework that enables teams to achieve better alignment, collaboration, and productivity. "
+subtitle: Achieve better team alignment, collaboration, and productivity.
 date: 2023-08-17T15:09:14.659Z
 authors:
-  - mromero
+  - moimero
 tags:
   - culture
   - methods
 mobiusTag: foundation
 icon: /images/team-canvas.png
+whatIs: >-
-whatIs: Team Canvas is a collaborative framework that visually outlines roles, goals, rules, and communication strategies within a team.
-It improves alignment, communication, and productivity by providing a structured format for team members to work together effectively.
+  Team Canvas is a collaborative framework that visually outlines roles, goals, rules, and communication strategies within a team.
+It improves alignment, communication, and productivity by providing a structured format for team members to work together effectively.\

+  \

+  *Attribution: I﻿nspired by Alex Osterwalder's Business Model Canvas, the Team canvas was originally created by Alex Ivanov and Mitya Voloshchuk.*
 whyDo: >-
   Using Team Canvas offers several benefits for teams: